in0finite/MirrorNetworkDiscovery/README.md

 - Uses C#'s UDP sockets for broadcasting and sending responses.

 - Independent of current transport.
-Although, [NetworkDiscoveryHUD](/NetworkDiscoveryHUD.cs) (example GUI) works only with Telepathy.

 - Single-threaded.